Ars3nicc/voter-web-app/README.md

 ## Features
 - Two-Factor Authentication (2FA) using OTP via SMS or email.
-- Multimaintenance
+- Single Maintenance
-- Machine learning for smart and automatic dissemination of ballot details
+- Machine learning for smart and automatic dissemination of ballot details (experimental)
-- Blockchain API
+- Centralized server
 ### ***MORE DETAILS TO BE FOLLOWED***

 # References